Safeguards, Co-Benefits & SDGs

 Avoidance of Biodiversity Harm

-• Project developers are encouraged to conduct biodiversity baseline assessments in order to monitor potential impacts, including marine and terrestrial ecosystems.
+• Project developers must identify any potential impacts to biodiversity in their environmental risk assessment.
+If material impacts to biodiversity are noted, project developers must conduct biodiversity baseline assessments in order to monitor potential impacts on marine and terrestrial ecosystems.

 • This includes assessing and monitoring number of species (flora and fauna) within project boundaries.

-• Project developers should particularly note any species categorized as IUCN threatened and endangered species that might be impact by their operations.
+• Project developers must note any species categorized as IUCN threatened and endangered species that might be impacted by their operations avoid harm to these species.

-• If it's not feasible to avoid the impacts all together, project developers must describe how they plan to minimize them.
+• If it's not feasible to avoid adverse impacts to biodiversity, project developers must describe how they plan to minimize and monitor them.

 Habitat and Ecosystem Protection